Ian Clark (basketball): Golden State Warriors (2015–2017)

 On September 25, 2015, Clark signed with the Golden State Warriors.
 On December 30, 2015, he scored a then career-high 21 points in a 114–91 loss to the Dallas Mavericks.
 On April 13, 2016, the Warriors broke the single season record with 73 wins, eclipsing the 72 wins set by the 1995–96 Chicago Bulls.
 The Warriors made it to the 2016 NBA Finals after overcoming a 3–1 deficit to the Oklahoma City Thunder in the Western Conference Finals to win the series in seven games.
-Clark made his first appearance in the NBA Finals during a Game 1 victory over the Cleveland Cavaliers.
-The Warriors were defeated by the Cavaliers in seven games.
+Clark made his first appearance in the NBA Finals during a Game 1 104–89 victory over the Cleveland Cavaliers.
+The Warriors were defeated by the Cavaliers in seven games despite a 3–1 lead.

 On July 8, 2016, Clark re-signed with the Warriors.
-On November 1, 2016, he scored a career-high 22 points in a 127–104 win over the Portland Trail Blazers.
-He topped that mark on December 17, 2016, scoring 23 points in a 135–90 win over the Portland Trail Blazers.
+On November 1, 2016, he scored a career-high 22 points in a 127–104 victory over the Portland Trail Blazers.
+Clark topped that mark on December 17, scoring 23 points in a 135–90 victory over the Portland Trail Blazers.
 On March 11, 2017, Clark set a new career high with 36 points in a 107–85 loss to the San Antonio Spurs.
-The Warriors finished the season as the first seed in the West with a 67–15 record.
-Following a 129–115 victory in Game 4 of the Western Conference Finals over the San Antonio Spurs, the Warriors reached their third straight NBA Finals series while becoming the first team in league history to start the playoffs 12–0.
-Clark won his first championship with the Warriors with a 4–1 series win over the Cleveland Cavaliers in the 2017 NBA Finals.
+The Warriors finished the season as the #1-seed in the West with a 67–15 record.
+Following a 129–115 victory in Game 4 of the Western Conference Finals over the Spurs, the Warriors reached their third straight NBA Finals series while becoming the first team in league history to start the playoffs 12–0.
+Clark won his first NBA championship when the Warriors defeated the Cavaliers in five games during the 2017 NBA Finals.
 The Warriors finished the playoffs with a 16–1 record, the best postseason winning percentage in NBA history.